chandrunarayan/idmd/lessons/minilesson/code2.md

 ![alt text](canvas_coords.svg)

-#### Computer Graphics coordinate system that we will use
+### Computer Graphics coordinate system and shapes that we will use

 ![alt text](graphics_coords.svg?width=600)

-#### The graphics canvas in the code below has width of 400 pixels and height of 200 pixels
+### The graphics canvas in the code below has width of 400 pixels and height of 200 pixels

 ```javascript
 // Dynamic Rectangles
 // Learn to code visually!